-- A. Completely remove all loose, delaminated and weak concrete, oil, grease, laitance and other contaminants.
-Prepare concrete using acceptable mechanical means as necessary to obtain clean, sound and rough concrete surfaces exposing coarse aggregate.
-A Concrete Surface Profile (CSP) of 6 or greater in accordance with ICRI Technical Guideline 310.2R\ is recommended.
-Blow out concrete surfaces using oil free compressed air to remove all dust, debris and other contaminants. - B. The edges of the repair shall be vertical and have a rough profile.
-Avoid abrupt changes in depth.[The minimum repair depth specified should be determined by the product selected,
+- A. Completely remove all loose, delaminated, and weak concrete, oil, grease, laitance and other contaminants.
+Prepare concrete using acceptable mechanical means and concrete cleaners and degreasers as necessary to obtain clean, sound, and rough surfaces.
+Coarse aggregate shall be exposed. - B. The edges of the repair shall be vertical and have a rough profile.
+Avoid abrupt changes in depth.

-[The minimum repair depth specified should be determined by the product selected, the maximum size of aggregate, and the nature of the repair.]

-- C. For formed vertical and overhead repairs with a depth greater than one inch (25 mm), mechanical anchors may be provided. - D. The perimeter of the repair shall be kept to a simple shape.
+[The minimum repair depth specified should be determined by the product - selected, the maximum size of aggregate, and the nature of the repair.]
+For vertical and overhead repairs with a depth greater than one inch (25 mm), mechanical anchors shall be provided. - D. The perimeter of the repair shall be kept to a simple shape.
 Avoid reentrant corners.

 - E. All cracks shall be brought to the attention of the engineer and a determination made of whether the cracks are subject to movement.
 The cracks shall be repaired as directed prior to application of the repair material. - F. All existing joints shall be maintained.
-New joints, if any, shall be installed as detailed on the drawings. - G. Soak concrete thoroughly with potable water prior to placement.
+New joints, if any, shall be installed as detailed on the drawings. - G. Soak concrete thoroughly with potable water for a minimum 8 to an optimum 24 hours prior to placement.
 Concrete shall be saturated and free of standing water at time of placement.
-An epoxy bonding agent may be used in lieu of presoaking.
-Apply epoxy bonding agent uniformly in accordance with manufacturer's recommendations.

-[For more detailed information, refer to the following source: "Surface Preparation Guidelines for the Repair of Deteriorated Concrete Resulting From Reinforcing Steel Oxidation", Report of International Concrete Repair Institute, March 1995.]
+[For more detailed information, refer to the following source: "Guide For Surface Preparation for the Repair of Deteriorated Concrete Resulting from Reinforcing Steel Corrosion", Guideline No. 03730, prepared by the Technical Guidelines Committee of ICRI, March 1995.]